OpenHD/OpenHD/OpenHD/ohd_interface/README.md

-This module is responsible for starting and configuring all the OpenHD interfaces - aka all OpenHD links like wifibroadcast (between aur and ground), ground hotspot, ...
+This module is responsible for starting and configuring all the OpenHD interfaces - aka all OpenHD links like wifibroadcast (communication between air and ground), ground hotspot, ...

 For now, it requires at least one wifi card connected to the system - this might change in the future when we add other hardware types for data communication between ground and air pi